vjcitn/BiocYES/README.md

 These topics will be addressed in Jupyter notebooks, R markdown documents, and "shiny apps", to instruct in both the subject matter of cancer data science, and the operation of computational tools to solve problems in these areas.

+To begin, please use the "Get started" link above.